Shota-Sunada/Rebuild-Us/README.md

 The mod that adds many roles and features to AmongUs.

 > [!IMPORTANT]
-> This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.<br/>
-> Portions of the materials contained herein are property of Innersloth LLC.<br/>
+> _This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC._
-> © Innersloth LLC.

 > [!NOTE]
 > This project is based on [The Other Roles](https://github.com/TheOtherRolesAU/TheOtherRoles).<br/>